bojanczyk/slajdomat/docs/developer-guide.md

 Each moment in this traversal is called a state.
 The states are as follows:

 - For each slide node, we begin with a "start" state for this node (the blue circles in the picture).
-- Then, for each child of the slide, we traverse its tree, and after that there is an "after" state for the child (the yellow circles in the picture).
-If the child is an overlay, it does not have any other states, except the "after" state.
+- Then, for each child, we do the following.
+If the child is a slide, we recursively traverse it, if it is an overlay we do nothing.
+After that, regardless of whether the child was a slide or an overlay, we have an "after" state for the child (the yellow circles in the picture).

 Therefore, the "start" states are in one-to-one correspondence with the slides, while the "after" states are in one-to-one correspondence with the tree edges.